ethereum/remix-ide/docs/FAQ.md

 **Q:** Where is deploy button?

-**A:** Its in the Deploy & Run module.
+**A:** It's in the Deploy & Run module.
 If you haven't activated that module, you should do that by clicking Deploy & Run module in the Plugin Manager.
-You could also activate everything you need to work with solidity on the landing page ( click the remix logo at the top left for the screen) and click the "Solidity" button in the environment section.
+You could also activate everything you need to work with solidity on the landing page (click the remix logo at the top left of the screen) and click the "Solidity" button in the environment section.

 **Q:** How to pass a tuple to a public function in Remix?